arcjet/arcjet-challenges/bun/README.md

 5. Start the server with `bun run dev`
 6. Open your browser and visit `http://localhost:3000`

 You should now see the Arcjet Challenge page.

+## How to Participate

+Check out the implementation steps in the [Arcjet Challenge README](../README.md) or at the [Arcjet Challenge Landing Page](https://challenge.arcjet.com/).

-Good luck!
+Good luck 🍀